-UKSA is a strategic, co-ordinating body working with agencies and athletes from grass roots sports opportunities through to the Global Games and Paralympic Games.
+UKSA is a national UK wide charity and works directly with athletes from across the UK.
+UKSA also works with agencies and athletes from grass roots sports opportunities through to the Global Games and Paralympic Games.

-At an international level, UKSA has the lead role in ensuring that all athletes with learning disability wishing to compete at Great Britain and international level competition are appropriately classified with the International Sports Federation for Persons with Intellectual Disability (INAS-FID).
+At an international level, UKSA has the lead role in ensuring that all athletes with learning disability wishing to compete at Great Britain and international level competition are appropriately classified with the International Sports Federation for Persons with Intellectual Disability, Down Syndrome and Autism (Inas).

 At a UK level, UKSA is the body that classifies athletes with learning disability competing in the UK.